 - Create a clutter-free zone.
-Often one of the most difficult challenges of tackling a minimalist lifestyle is where to put all the stuff ?
+Often one of the most difficult challenges of tackling a minimalist lifestyle is ?
 That’s why we recommend declaring one zone in your house “Clutter Free.”
 It could be as simple as the kitchen countertops or a corner of the living room for beginners.
 Once it becomes a habit, the “clutter-free mantra” begins to seep into other areas of the home.

 - Catagorize.
-The idea is simple (disclaimer: we borrowed it from Marie Kondo)—by categorizing the items in your home, it’s easier to de-clutter and keeps everything in its place.
+The idea is simple (disclaimer: we borrowed it from )—by categorizing the items in your home, it’s easier to de-clutter and keeps everything in its place.

 - One in; one out.
 If you have children, you may have practiced this following an extravagant Christmas or birthday—for every new toy that comes into the house, an old one needs to go.
 This idea can be applied to other areas of your life as well: clothing, kitchen gadgets, technology (please don’t keep archaic iPhones in the home!)…the list goes on.